XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/currency-formats.md

 - Currency codes are case-sensitive.
 - The currency code `XRP` (all-uppercase) is disallowed.
 Real XRP typically does not use a currency code in the XRP Ledger protocol.

-At the protocol level, this format is [serialized](serialization.html#currency-codes) into a 160-bit binary value starting with `0x00`.
+At the protocol level, this format is serialized into a 160-bit binary value starting with `0x00`.
+See [Serialization: Currency Codes](serialization.html#currency-codes).

 ### Nonstandard Currency Codes